lauri-hein/slate/source/includes/reference/_app_webhooks.md

 You can have multiple subscriptions per event type though be mindful you will receive duplicate callbacks, one for each subscription.

-> **NB!
-Please note that you have to use client level token for making following requests.**
+> **Please note that you have to use a client level token for making following requests.**

 Find out more about webhook events [here](#webhook-events).